-In April 2022, we completed the acquisition of Cell&Co BioServices in Clermont-Ferrand, France with additional operations in Pont-du-Château, France to further enhance our existing global temperature-controlled supply chain capabilities.
-Cell&Co BioServices is a bioservices business providing biorepository, kitting, and logistics services to the life sciences industry.
-The purchase consideration was &65.7 million (\$6.2 million), comprised of upfront consideration of &63.2 million (\$3.5 million) in cash, 15,152 shares of the Company's common stock with a fair value of \$0.4 million, and an earn-out provision with a fair value of &62.0 million (\$2.2 million) based on achieving annual EBITDA targets through 2025, as defined in the share purchase agreement.
-Through March 31, 2024, the Company has made \$0.3 million in earn-out payments to the sellers.
+In April 2022, the Company completed the acquisition of Cell&Co BioServices (Cell&Co) in Clermont-Ferrand, France with additional operations in Pont-du-Château, France to further enhance its existing global temperature-controlled supply chain capabilities.
+Cell&Co is a bioservices business providing biorepository, kitting, and logistics services to the life sciences industry.
+The purchase consideration was €5.7 million (\$6.2 million), comprised of upfront consideration of €3.2 million (\$3.5 million) in cash, 15,152 shares of the Company's common stock with a fair value of \$0.4 million, and an earn-out provision with a fair value of \$0.4 million) based on achieving annual EBITDA targets through 2025, as defined in the share purchase agreement, of which \$0.3 million was paid to the sellers in 2023.
 Of the purchase consideration, \$2.7 million was allocated to goodwill and \$3.4 million to identifiable intangible assets.
 The acquired goodwill and intangible assets are not deductible for tax purposes.